George Fletcher Moore: Later life and death

 Early in 1852, Moore took leave and returned to Ireland.
-His claimed reason for taking leave was to visit his sick father, but Cameron (2000) states that his chief reason was concern for the mental health of his wife.
+His claimed reason for taking leave was to visit his sick father, but Cameron states that his chief reason was concern for the mental health of his wife.
 Her condition deteriorated in Ireland, and she refused to return to Western Australia.
 Moore was forced to resign his seat; his request for a pension was denied.
 Fanny Moore died in 1863, but Moore still did not return to Western Australia.

-In about 1878, the editor of The West Australian, Sir Thomas Cockburn Campbell, sought and was granted permission to serialise Moore's letters.
+In about 1878, the editor of the West Australian, Thomas Cockburn Campbell, sought and was granted permission to serialise Moore's letters.
 The letters appeared in the West Australian in 1881 and 1882.
 On seeing them in print, Moore decided to republish them in book form.
 They were published in 1884 as Diary of Ten Years Eventful Life of an Early Settler in Western Australia.

 Moore died in his London apartment on 30 December 1886.
-Stannage (1978) writes that he died "apparently friendless", and Cameron (2000) adds "it was a sad end to a worthwhile colonial career."
+Tom Stannage writes that he died "apparently friendless", and Cameron adds "it was a sad end to a worthwhile colonial career."